risc0/risc0/examples/chess/README.md

 cargo run --release
 ```

 Congratulations!
-You just constructed a zero-knowledge proof that the position defined [here] includes a mate-in-one.
+You just constructed a zero-knowledge proof that includes a mate-in-one.

 ## Use Cases